In our modern society, we are inundated with both the sale and promotion of alcohol throughout our everyday lives.

 This biological, micro-organic process is how alcohol is created, and it can be done with grains, grapes, or a wide variety of fruits.

-Alcohol is the most readily available (and usually, legal) drug worldwide, and results in 3 million deaths each year according to the world health organization.
+Alcohol is the most readily available (and usually, legal) drug worldwide, and results in 3 million deaths each year according to the world health organisation.

 Ironically, despite alcohol’s legal status, it happens to be among the most life-threatening drugs on the market, surpassing the threshold of even many recreational (and illegal) street drugs.